wagtail/rfcs/text/071-responsive-images-support.md

 - Querying and inserting all renditions at once, as opposed to one by one sequentially
 - Generating rendition images and saving to file storage, as now
+  - Retrieving source images from IO or network (cloud storage backends)
+  - Saving generated images to IO or network (cloud storage backends)
 - Making sure all renditions are cached, as now

 Sample bulk querying code for reference: